bmeurant/technical-docs/software-architecture/design-principles/soc.md

 ### Violation of SoC: The "Do-It-All" Route Handler

 Imagine a single function in an Express application that handles a user registration request.
-This function mixes at least four distinct concerns: HTTP request/response handling, user input validation (business logic), database interaction (data access), and error formatting.
+This function mixes at least four distinct concerns: HTTP request/response handling, user input validation (business logic), [[software-architecture/databases/|database]] interaction (data access), and error formatting.

 ```javascript
 // In your main app.js or routes.js